mtlynch/mtlynch.io/content/posts/budget-nas/index.md

   - Look for drives with conventional magnetic recording (CMR).
   - Check this list of [known SMR drives](https://www.truenas.com/community/resources/list-of-known-smr-drives.141/).

-From there, there are things you want to consider, such as RPM speed, size, and price.
+To limit failure rate, I checked average failure rate (AFR) [on Backblaze](https://www.backblaze.com/blog/backblaze-hard-drive-stats-for-2020/), to avoid especially failure-prone disks, but I didn't hyper-optimize for low failure rate.
+It's irrational to pay twice as much for a drive that has a failure rate of 0.5% rather than 1%.
+You're spending twice the money to reduce failure rate by only 0.5%.

 7200 vs 1000 RPM

-Size

-Pice.
+The Fractal Design Node 304 has six drive bays, so I decided to start with four 8 TB disks to give myself room for expansion later.
+With raidz1, that would give me 22.5 TB of usable storage to start.
+A fifth disk would bring me to 30.9 TB, and a sixth would get me 37 TB, so this should last me a while.

+Price.
 For a 8 TB drive, you can pay anywhere from $130 to $400 per disk.
 For a server with four disks, that's a difference of $1k, so those price differences matter.

-Checked average failure rate (AFR) [on Backblaze](https://www.backblaze.com/blog/backblaze-hard-drive-stats-for-2020/).
-I didn't want to hyper-optimize for low failure rate.
-At one point, I rejected a disk that Backblaze reported as a 1.2% AFR in favor of one that cost twice as much but had a 0.5% AFR.

-Quantity or size?
-If you're building a NAS server that has 20-drive bays, then sure, buy a bunch of small disks.
-ZFS can make more efficient use of your disks the more you have of them.
-I wanted to give myself room to grow.
-The problem with buying a lot of small disks is that .
-And since you can't mix drive sizes in a ZFS pool, you have to replace all disks in a drive pool if you want to expand storage.
-ZFS doesn't support adding a new drive to, but that feature is [under active development](https://github.com/openzfs/zfs/pull/12225).
-I figure that I won't need to do that for another year or two, and then hopefully by that time, the feature is complete and landed in TrueNAS.

-One technique that's become increasingly popular is called "shucking."
-You buy a portable USB drive and then strip it out of its case to get the disk inside.
-For whatever reason, portable drives are sometimes less expensive in this form factor, so you can save a few dollars by shucking.
-At my scale, the savings seemed like they'd be on the order of tens of dollars, so I didn't want to deal with it.
+I cho

 ### Disk (OS)